 3. Use Raised-Heel Only Where Needed: Transition back to standard heels in non-insulated attic areas.

-• Forgetting gable ladders—our template adds them automatically
+• Forgetting gable ladders—add them automatically

-• Material prices shift more than 5 %
+• Material prices shift more than 5%

 • Labor rates update in your county